 We do not want cost to keep families from participating in our classes, so we price our courses as low as we can to make them accessible to as many families as possible.
 However, we recognize that any cost is difficult for some families to bear.
-Thanks to the generosity of families, staff, and other donors, we have a limited Tuition Assistance fund.
-We use it to provide Tuition Assistance to single parents of limited means and to families of limited means who are serving full-time in non-profit charitable humanitarian work.
+Thanks to the generosity of families, teachers, and other donors, we have a limited Tuition Assistance fund.
+We use it to provide Tuition Assistance to families in full-time ministry or in hardship situations.

 Before requesting Tuition Assistance, please consider: